CiscoDevNet/dnac-python-path-trace/README.md

 # DNCA Path Trace

-Path trace traces a path through the network from host A to host B. You can also provide TCP/UDP port information and the controller will look at points in the network where there is multiple paths and let you know which of the possible paths will be used for this flow.
+Path trace traces a path through the network from host A to host B. This ability to assure that the correct network services have been put in place.
+Starting with complete end to end visibility, across each segment or hop over the network and the interactions/connections between them.
+You can also provide TCP/UDP port information and the controller will look at points in the network where there is multiple paths and let you know which of the possible paths will be used for this flow.
 In addition you can get device and interface statistics along the active path.

+By automating this duty with an assurance solution that provides comprehensive visibility into the network devices and state, and the context to comprehend how to further automatically configure all the devices in the network path to achieve the required performance Intent-based networking provides a continuous loop framework to deliver ongoing protection and alignment to security policy and compliance requirements.
+The large scale of IoT (Internet of Things) and cloud need such artificial intelligence and machine learning to help analyse the large quantities of data generated from the network and to recommend the appropriate action.

-With the DNA Center Platform APIs, you can put path trace to work wherever you want.
+With the DNA Center Platform APIs, you can put path trace to work wherever, whenever you want.

 ## Getting started